 These capabilities include Azure Resource Manager, Azure Shell, Azure Portal, API as well as Azure Policy.
 On top of those services, Azure Arc has made it easier to secure your assets across hybrid environments through the use of role-based access control (RBAC) and security policies (think Azure Security Center).

-Azure Arc is in preview starting today.
-In this summary, I think anyone can find a true use case for Azure Arc.
-Whether your a solutions architect, database administrator or a cloud engineer.
+I think anyone can find a true use case for Arc.
+Whether you’re a solutions architect, database administrator, or a cloud engineer.
 This appears to be a one-stop shop for managing your enterprise hybrid environment regardless which cloud service providers we are leveraging.

-So that’s Azure Arc in a brief nutshell.
+So that’s it in a brief nutshell.
 If you’re anything like me, you can’t wait to kick the tires and see how it works cross platform as well as on-premises.
 I’m interested to see how the management side of Azure Arc works with my on-premises environment.
 My primary native tools for managing in the cloud have been what most of us use, the portal, PowerShell as well as Azure CLI.
-It will be interesting to see how the UI flows with both on-prem, cross platform and native Azure.
-I look forward to seeing (in person) how Microsoft unveils Azure Arc this week at Ignite.